Frequently Asked Questions

 and withdraw

-in the ZKsync SDKs are fully compatible with Gateway-settling chains.
+in the ZKsync SDKs are fully compatible with Gateway-connected chains.

-How can I check if a chain is settling on Ethereum or ZKsync Gateway?
+How can I check if a chain is using Ethereum or ZKsync Gateway for proof submission?

 You can call the settlementLayer(chainId)